parsley-3d/tongo-docs/src/protocol/introduction.md

 # Introduction to Tongo

 Tongo is a **confidential payment system** for ERC20 tokens on Starknet, providing privacy-preserving transactions while maintaining auditability and compliance features.
 Built on ElGamal encryption and zero-knowledge proofs, Tongo enables users to transact with hidden amounts while preserving the ability to verify transaction validity.
+Tongo is heavily based in [this paper](https://eprint.iacr.org/2019/191).

 ## What Makes Tongo Different